Drknt00/Unordered-Python-exercises/README.md

 instead of using functions, the above will return:
 [2, 4, 6, 8, 10]
 it applies a *2 to every single item in the list

+seq is a list of numbers [1,2,3,4,5]. lambda var: var*2 is a lambda function that takes an input var and returns var*2, effectively doubling the input. map is a built-in Python function that applies a given function to each item of an iterable (like a list) and returns a map object. list(map(lambda var:var*2, seq)) applies the lambda function to each element in seq, doubling each element.
+The list() function is used to convert the map object to a list.
+So, the output of this code would be a new list with each element in seq doubled: [2, 4, 6, 8, 10].
+This is because the lambda function doubles each number in the original seq list.